GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 > **Tip**: Click the triangle to view more details about the change.

 ## Staging release 21 December 2022

 Frontend version: 1.0.0-20221221.0307  | Backend version: 1.40.4-221220.1019

+> :memo: Due to the changes we made for this release, you may experience unresponsiveness when you click **Add Users or Groups**.
+To fix this, please clear your cache.

 **Changes**

 <details>
 <summary style="font-size:20px;font-weight:bold">Manage application role assignments using TechBiz portal</summary>

-From 4 January 2023, if agencies can subscribe to an SGTS service (known as Tenant in TechPass portal) via the TechBiz portal, agencies need to use [TechBiz portal](https://portal.stg.techbiz.suite.gov.sg/) to manage their application role assignments.
+From 4 January 2023, if agencies can subscribe to an SGTS service (known as Tenant in TechPass portal) via the TechBiz portal, then agencies need to use the [TechBiz portal](https://portal.stg.techbiz.suite.gov.sg/) to manage their application role assignments.

 Currently, the tenants manage the application role assignments via the TechPass portal or Automation API.